QuadLat/twitter-test/README.md

   * Works with quip and Connect to help with quick prototyping
 2. quip
   * Quick prototyping
-  * Works with Connect, to let you attach any middleware
+  * Works as a Connect plugin
 3. Connect
-  * Extends node.js to allow multiple middleware types, e.g., http
+  * Extends node.js' HTTP capabilities by plugging in middleware, e.g., compression, sending headers, etc.

 #### AngularJS front-end
 The front-end uses $http to interface with the node.js provided REST APIs